Exam Tips - RAM and ROM

 This exam tips covers Exam Tips - RAM and ROM within RAM and ROM for GCSE Computer Science.
-Revise RAM and ROM in Memory & Storage for GCSE Computer Science with 15 exam-style questions and 16 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
-It is section 9 of 10 in this topic.
+Revise RAM and ROM in 3.4 Computer Systems for GCSE Computer Science with 16 exam-style questions and 16 flashcards.
+This topic appears less often, but it can still be a useful differentiator on mixed-topic papers.
+It is section 9 of 11 in this topic.
 Treat this as a marking guide for what examiners are looking for, not just a fact list.

 Topic position